 Groundwater Sampling Techniques for Environmental Projects

-Groundwater sampling is commonly used in geothermal exploration to get precise evaluations of the geothermal system.
 Groundwater sampling is an essential step in monitoring water quality, understanding recharge, and flowing groundwater systems.
 Post this, they evaluate the degree of mixing between meteoric water and thermal fluids in geothermal reservoirs.
 Once groundwater sampling techniques are completed, one must remove the devices and abandon the boring as per local regulations.

 The collection of water units from groundwater wells happens in five steps:

-• accessing the well before sampling & securing the well after sampling,
+Accessing the well before sampling & securing the well after sampling

 Groundwater sampling methods – Purging